 Why we wrote Mind Chi

 Richard and I had just returned from world tours and were sharing our experiences of the trips.
 The aspect that had most impressed and distressed us both was the dramatic increase in the severity of workplace stress.
-The combination of the 2000’s continuing frenetic work pace, the ‘24/7’ expectations and the demand for ‘multi-tasking’ combined with the unexpected and far reaching financial crisis had sent the workforce into a flat tailed spin.
+The combination of the continuing frenetic work pace, the ‘24/7’ expectations and the demand for ‘multi-tasking’ had sent the workforce into a flat tailed spin.

-We had both used ourselves as walking laboratories to discover what coping strategies really worked; both of us had taught ‘stress management’ tools for some thirty years and had long term positive results and both had faced highly stressful times in our lives and overcome them by applying what we taught.
-The new challenge was that people felt they had no time to implement any of the relaxation processes they knew, so how to create something that could be done fast, anywhere and had powerfully positive effects?
+We had both used ourselves as walking laboratories to discover what coping strategies really worked.
+Both of us had taught ‘stress management’ tools for some thirty years and had long term positive results.
+And both had faced highly stressful times in our lives and overcome them by applying what we taught.
+The new challenge was that people felt they had no time to implement any of the relaxation processes they knew.
+We needed to create something that could be done fast, anywhere and still had powerfully positive effect.

-Mind Chi began life as an e-program and then grew into a book with Wiley Publishers.
-The co-authors, Vanda & Richard want Mind Chi to be a new good ‘meme’ (a meme is a thought, idea or behaviour that catches on) for the world.
+Mind Chi then grew into a book with Wiley Capstone Publishers.
+We want Mind Chi to be a new good ‘meme’ (a meme is a thought, idea or behaviour that catches on) for the world.
 We want people everywhere to feel the positive effects that can be gained in just 8 minutes a day.

 Mind Chi is now available for groups and organisations anywhere in the world and is a foundation skill for managing the ravages of constant change.
 In 2020 Mind Chi became a partner of The Change Maker Group and offers ‘Resilience for Change’ and ‘Colour me Resilient’ programmes to their corporate, public and charity clients.